 - December 18, 2018 A tabletop exercise for all members of the MU Emergency Administration Team (EAT) and Emergency Response Team (ERT) was conducted on December 18, 2018.
-The scenario was a shooting and hostage situation on campus. - December 16, 2019 Emergency response exercise for all members of the MU Emergency Administration Team (EAT) and Emergency Response Team (ERT) was conducted on December 18, 2018.
-The scenario was on a flood emergency. - December 18, 2018 A tabletop exercise for all members of the MU Emergency Administration Team (EAT) and Emergency Response Team (ERT) was conducted on December 18, 2018.
-The scenario was a shooting and hostage situation on campus.
+The scenario was a shooting and hostage situation on campus. - December 16, 2019 Emergency response exercise for all members of the MU Emergency Administration Team (EAT) and Emergency Response Team (ERT) was conducted on December 16, 2019.
+The scenario was on a flood emergency. - August 11, 2020 A tabletop exercise for all members of the MU Emergency Administration Team (EAT) and Emergency Response Team (ERT) was conducted via ZOOM.
+A highly infectious disease, COVID-19, causes campus to close Fall Semester 2020.
+It starts off with a student who works in Dining, lives in a residence hall on campus but only taking online classes is the first case, and testing results are delayed due to lab/ department of health processing limitations. - October 12, 2021 Millersville University hosted a fullscale Active-Shooter Exercise with over 100 participants.
+A tabletop exercise was conducted on October 8, 2021, for the participating agencies' administration.
+The scenario involved an active shooter in the Visual Performance Art Center, Winter Center, of Millersville University.
+The initial response was a law enforcement response followed by EMS and fire response.